The supply of residential accommodation in a dwelling is exempt from GST.

 Accounting for and paying the GST

-You include that amount in your GST return and pay it to us if all the following apply.
+You include the GST amount in your return and pay it to us if all the following apply.

-- Services are supplied by a non-resident supplier to a consumer who is a New Zealand resident.
+• Services are supplied by a non-resident supplier to a New Zealand-resident consumer.

 You may need to register for GST

-If you have not previously been registered for GST, you will be required to do so if the value of imported services takes your turnover above the GST registration threshold of $60,000.
+If you are not registered for GST and the value of imported services takes your turnover above the $60,000 threshold, you will have to register for GST.

-If you receive an insurance payment relating to your taxable activity, you must include the GST content as an adjustment in Box 9 of the return covering the time you received the payment.
+If you receive an insurance payment relating to your taxable activity, you must include the GST content as an adjustment in the return covering the time you received the payment.

 What you don't need to account for

-- insurance or compensation payment received for loss of earnings, such as accident compensation.
+Some accident compensation receipts do not need to be returned.
 However, the insurer will still charge GST on the premiums for this type of cover.

 What insurers can claim for